I get it.

 If there’s a new setup, place your orders in the market.

-This won’t take you no more 15 minutes, and it’ll be even faster when there’re no trading setups.
+This will take you no more than 15 minutes, and it’ll be even faster when there’re no trading setups.

 There’s nothing to do here since you’re trading off the daily charts.